CasteHappy/TheDoorOfFate/content/about/index.md

 ## Other interests

-Besides all that, I'm into videogames (who would've thought) and videogame criticism.
+Besides all that, I'm into videogames (who would've thought), vgm and everything related to their artistic design, as well as criticism.
 Same with music, but I've been less and less interested in new music for a couple of years now.
 I have a [**Backloggd**](https://www.backloggd.com/u/CasteHappy/) and [**RateYourMusic**](https://rateyourmusic.com/~CasteHappy) account if you wanna see what I've been up to.
+I'm also the biggest advocate for videogame piracy and homebrews.

+I'm also a frustrated graphic designer, I went to art school for a year but I didn't connect with the classes so I dropped out.
+I still love typography and motion graphics so much.

-As of late I've gotten into console repairs (mostly Wii), which I always liked but found a bit inaccessible until now.
+As of late I've gotten into console repairs (mostly Wii), which I always enjoyed but found a bit inaccessible until now.
+I gift and sell repaired Wiis under the alias "Dr. Wii".

-I'm also the biggest advocate for videogame piracy, so I really enjoy learning about modding and homebrew.
+Lastly, I'd call myself an activist against AI, and specially generative AI and LLMs.
+Fuck that shit.

 [def]: TheDoorOfFate/static/images/thumbnails.png